grovershreyf9t/FootballPlayerFootedness/README.md

 - Since the scope of offensive playing style of a Center Back is majorly limited to attacking buildup, we only concentrate on the passing style of left vs right footed Left Center Backs (LCBs). <br>

 ## Download Data
 The entire [Data](https://drive.google.com/drive/folders/1cp88C71CKapTq6quW3iEsBpck32SrGq6?usp=sharing) for all the code notebooks is already formatted and organised in seperate sub-folders for direct use.
-Simply download the data from the link mentioned previously and make sure to keep the `code` and `data` folder in the same directory.
+Simply download the data from the link mentioned previously and make sure to keep the `code` and `data` folder in the same directory. <br>
+**Note:** Move the `./data/vaep/h5_files` directory to the `./code/6_VAEP_computation` directory to execute the notebook `6_VAEP_computation.ipynb`.

 ## Overview of the Data Pre-Processing
 Notebooks 1, 2 and 3 deal with the Data Preparation and Processing <br>